bradyh641/CSC-Risk-Evaluation-Tool/README.md

 ### Report Generation
 - After all matches have been finalized, the application creates a new Excel workbook containing the consolidated financial information
-- If the application has been run before, the existing workbook is appended to in a new sheet
+- If the application has been run before, a new sheet is appended to the existing workbook

 ## Technologies Used
 ### SFML